2020 Annual Report

-Along with Distracted Driving Awareness Month, DRIVE SMART Virginia organized and conducted the Sixth Annual Distracted Driving Summit.
-This two-day event held in September in Richmond brought together over 300 attendees, national speakers, and dedicated companies to educate and raise awareness about the dangers of distracted driving.
+Along with Distracted Driving Awareness Month, DRIVE SMART Virginia organized and conducted the Seventh Annual Distracted Driving Summit.
+This two-day event held in September in Roanoke brought together over 300 attendees, national speakers, and dedicated companies to educate and raise awareness about the dangers of distracted driving.

 One of the easiest ways to prevent injuries and fatalities involving a motor vehicle is using a seatbelt.
 Virginia DMV statistics show death rates are 8 times higher when an occupant is not buckled or restrained.
 DRIVE SMART is involved in the national Click It or Ticket mobilization, providing materials and outreach to Virginia’s drivers related to buckling up.
 We also exhibit at community and sporting events to reach our target audience and ask attendees to pledge to “Buckle Up.
 Phone Down.”

 Another preventable and tragic cause of traffic crashes and fatalities is impaired driving.
-For the third year, DRIVE SMART Virginia brought the Who’s Your Driver program to Virginia racing fans.
+For the fourth year, DRIVE SMART Virginia brought the Who’s Your Driver program to Virginia racing fans.
 This program targets racing fans and asks them to pledge to have a designated driver if they are going to drink.
-Who’s Your Driver includes onsite activations that include an impaired driving simulator, photo booth, impaired tricycle course and basketball hoop and dozens of brand ambassadors asking fans to pledge to drive sober or have a designated driver.
-Over 5,000 pledges were collected at Richmond Raceway, Martinsville Speedway, and several small tracks.
-Fans were also given the opportunity to participate in competitions on social media to raise awareness about traffic safety.
-VIP NASCAR experience packages were awarded to fans.
+Who’s Your Driver includes onsite activations that include an impaired driving simulator and dozens of brand ambassadors asking fans to pledge to drive sober or have a designated driver.
+Over 10,000 pledges were collected at Richmond Raceway, Martinsville Speedway, and several small tracks.

 • Martinsville Speedway Who’s Your Driver activation, Martinsville, VA, 60,000 attendees